mgutz/dat/README.md

 ### Blacklist and Whitelist

-You often want to control which columns get update when user data struct comes in from an application.
+Control hich columns get inserted or updated when user data comes in from an application.